Exact solutions of Cotton Gravity in its Codazzi formulation: A spherically symmetric static solution

+so that the GR solution is recovered for $C_0=0$ (with \eqref{modeq} becoming \eqref{feqst2}).
+Notice that \eqref{modeq} does not involve $\rho$, hence it does not affect $M$ obtained from the field equation \eqref{feqst1} (can be the same $\rho$ and $M$ of GR).
+However, \eqref{modeq} and \eqref{mombalst} are coupled, so $\Phi$ and $p$ are necessarily different from their GR forms.

-where $C_0$ is a constant with inverse length units.
-The quadrature \eqref{quadr1} can be integrated for any given GR solution with $\rho,\,\Phi$ and $M$ computed only with visible sources.
-The integral in \eqref{quadr1} must be evaluated up to the boundary $r=r_b$ of the galactic system, where the static solution should match with the equivalent Schwarzschild CG solution \eqref{Schw1}-\eqref{Schw2}.
+The perfect fluid solution obtained from solving the system \eqref{feqst1}, \eqref{mombalst} and \eqref{modeq} is valid up to the boundary $r=r_b$ of (say) a spherical galactic system, where the static solution should match with the equivalent Schwarzschild CG solution \eqref{Schw1}-\eqref{Schw2}.
 Harada assumed this matching in \cite{harada2022cotton}, but matching conditions in CG still need to be examined.